silverbiology/dwca-reader/README.md

 ## Introduction

 This is a Node.JS library to read Darwin Core Archives and load into MongoDB, ElasticSearch, or custom stream.
+The zip file must contain a meta.xml file, to give the information on the data to be read.
 The following is a simple example of downloading a file and uploading it into mongo.

 ```javascript